benleb/horimote/README.rst

 |Build Status| |PyPI|

-Einder
+Horimote
 ======

-Einder is an API wrapper for the set-top boxes SMT C7400 and SMT C7401.
+Horimote is an API wrapper for the set-top boxes SMT C7400 and SMT C7401.
 In the Netherlands these boxes are sold by a big Dutch cable operator under the name Horizon Box.
 The name Einder is a Dutch synonym for horizon.